wk275/qbTools-v2/README.md

 https://stackoverflow.com/questions/66514436/difference-between-docker-compose-and-docker-compose

-If you start qbTools docker containers for the first time all software images will be downloaded.
+If you start qbTools docker containers for the first time all software images will be downloaded and qbusmqtt will be build.
 This can take some time.
 Subsequent starts will be a lot quicker.

 All container names are suffixed by "-qb"

-5 docker containers should run.
+7 docker containers should run.
 Please check if their status is stable.
 ```
 docker ps -a
 ```